Himanshu003-r/microservice_ecom/README.md

 # E-Commerce Microservices Platform 🛒

 A scalable, event-driven e-commerce backend built with microservices architecture using Node.js, MongoDB, RabbitMQ, and Stripe.
+This project handles the flow of order and payment integration

 ## Table of Contents